 When my wife and I first thought about buying a good home over 3.5 years ago, we really had no idea what we were doing.
 Back in early 2009 the government had just come out with a stimulus plan and was offering $8,000 to first-time home buyers.
-This MAJOR carrot along with the fact that interest rates were at recent lows and housing prices had just taken a beating from the 2008 debacle led us to believe that buying a home was a no-brainer.
+This MAJOR carrot along with the fact that interest rates were at some of their lowest levels, and housing prices had just taken a beating from the 2008 debacle, led us to believe that buying a home was a no-brainer.

 Amidst all of the emotion and enthusiasm that came with buying our first place, we didn’t really stop to think about what we were getting ourselves into.